rslibed/DevSummit2019/README.md

 # 2019 Esri Developer Summit - Speedgeeking Event
 ## Screenshots with the ArcGIS API for JavaScript & html2Canvas

-### Blog:
+### Blog post:
-Detailed information can be found [here](https://community.esri.com/people/RLibed-esristaff/blog/2018/12/20/screenshots-with-the-arcgis-api-for-javascript-html2canvas).
+Overview of the key steps can be found [here](https://community.esri.com/people/RLibed-esristaff/blog/2018/12/20/screenshots-with-the-arcgis-api-for-javascript-html2canvas).

 ### Screenshot widget:
-Repository can be found [here](https://github.com/Esri/screenshot-widget).
+Repository of the custom screenshot widget can be found [here](https://github.com/Esri/screenshot-widget).